Youth detention center: Special education

 There is a large percentage of incarcerated juveniles who are diagnosed as students with special needs.
 Under the Individuals with Disabilities Education Act (IDEA), youths with disabilities in correctional facilities are entitled to special education and related services regardless of incarceration status.
 The Office of Special Education Programs (OSEP) requires State Education Agencies to ensure that special education services are being provided at juvenile facilities.

 Being that there is a wide variety a short term or long term stay.

 There is a grave presence of juveniles who are classified as youth with disabilities.
-The disabilities most prevalent in incarcerated juveniles include mental retardation, learning disabilities, and emotional disturbances.
+The disabilities most prevalent in incarcerated juveniles include intellectual disabilities, learning disabilities, and emotional disturbances.
 Surveys and studies have found that a high number of incarcerated youth suffer from emotional disturbance disabilities as opposed to youth in general public schools.
 Even with key court decisions and acts, it has been found that a large number of juveniles held at both detention centers and confinement facilities are not being served the special education services they should be provided by law.
 It has been found that many juvenile detention institutions have struggling special education programs, especially for those centers that detain youth for short periods of time.